How to create a personal email address

 People doubt the professionalism of someone using a free email service with an email address like firstname.lastname@example.org.

-It doesn’t matter whether you’re trying to sell fridges, or looking to raise money for good causes.
+It doesn’t matter whether you’re trying to sell electrical goods or running a plumbing business.
 A bad email address makes it less likely that people will trust you, and they may even ignore you altogether.

 Getting a hosted email account is easier and cheaper than you think, especially when you consider the increased credibility, branding opportunities and other benefits they provide.